 The decline of this butterfly has accompanied the loss of its habitats.
 Since 2006, habitat enhancement for Taylor's checkerspot has become a focus of conservation efforts.
 Continued effort is greatly needed to reconnect this butterfly’s fragmented and isolated habitat.

 Did you know?

-- In spring, females lay eggs on specific plants that serve as food for their caterpillars (larvae) when they emerge.
+- In spring, females lay eggs on specific plants that serve as food for emerging caterpillars (larvae).

 - Caterpillars enter a suspended state of development (diapause) from early summer to late winter.

 - Local zoos and the Sustainability in Prisons Project have been instrumental in breeding caterpillars for release at suitable sites to help with species recovery.

 Western pond turtle (Actinemys marmorata)

 In Washington, the western pond turtle is state listed as endangered.
 It prefers open upland habitats with extensive sun exposure such as Puget Sound prairies, pastures, and oak-pine savanna and other open forest types in the Columbia River Gorge.
 The turtles disappeared from the Puget lowlands by the 1980s, with only a few isolated adult turtles remaining.
 Due to recovery efforts, there are now six populations in Washington: two in south Puget Sound and four in the Columbia River Gorge.